-OVERDALE INFANT SCHOOL'S Governing Body's legal responsibility for safeguarding the welfare of the children goes beyond child protection.
+Overdale Infant School's Governing Body's legal responsibility for safeguarding the welfare of the children goes beyond child protection.
 Their duty is to ensure that safeguarding permeates all activity and functions.
 This policy therefore complements and supports a range of other policies, for instance:

-- Children's behaviour management, including drug/alcohol use - Staff behaviour and management (Code of Conduct; Safer Working Practice) - Parents behaviour and management (Code of conduct when in school)

-- Racist incidents and Homophobic Behaviour (LGBTQ) - Anti-bullying including Peer Abuse and Children Using Sexually Abusive behaviour - Sexual Violence and Sexual Harassment between children in schools and colleges (child on child) (Appendix 6) - Physical interventions/restraint - Special Educational Needs, Mental Health Issues and Disabled Children - Trips and visits - Work experience and work-related learning placements - First aid and the administration of medicines - Health and safety & Site security - Sex and Relationship Education/Underage Sexual Activity (Healthy Relationships and Domestic Violence in Young People) - Equal opportunities - ICT and Online safety, including on and offline and acceptable usage (Handheld devices and smart watches) - Extended School Activities - Mobile phone and camera use (digital equipment) - LAC Policy - Visitor Policy - Safer Recruitment Policy - Managing Allegations Procedure/Local Authority Designated Officer (LADO) (Appendix 3) - Monitoring, Recording, Retaining Safeguarding Records Guidance - Whistleblowing Procedures (Appendix 3)
+- Children's behaviour management, including drug/alcohol use. - Staff behaviour and management (Code of Conduct; Safer Working Practice) - Parents behaviour and management (Code of conduct when in school) - Racist incidents and Homophobic Behaviour (LGBTQ) - Anti-bullying including Peer Abuse and Children Using Sexually Abusive behaviour. - Sexual Violence and Sexual Harassment between children in schools and colleges (child on child) (Appendix F) - Physical interventions/restraint - Special Educational Needs, Mental Health Issues and Disabled Children - Trips and visits - Work experience and work-related learning placements - First aid and the administration of medicines

+- Health and safety & Site security

+- Sex and Relationship Education/Underage Sexual Activity (Healthy Relationships and Domestic Violence in Young People)

+- Equal opportunities

+- ICT and Online safety, including on and offline and acceptable usage (Handheld devices and smart watches)

+- Lettings Policy

+- Acceptable Use Policy (digital equipment)

+- LAC Policy

+- Volunteer Policy

+- Safer Recruitment Policy

+- Managing Allegations Procedure / Local Authority Designated Officer (LADO) (Appendix C)

+- Monitoring, Recording, Retaining Safeguarding Records Guidance

+- Whistleblowing Procedures (Appendix C)

-The above list is not exhaustive and when undertaking development or planning of any kind, OVERDALE INFANT SCHOOL and our Governors will consider the best interest of our children and any implications for safeguarding children and promoting their welfare.
+The above list is not exhaustive and when undertaking development or planning of any kind, Overdale Infant School and our Governors will consider the best interest of our children and any implications for safeguarding children and promoting their welfare.